 Watch out for certain marketing tricks.
 Some companies use “no sugar added” on their packaging, but this does not mean that the food is carb-free.
 It simply means that no sugar was added to those naturally found in the food.

 Other claims can also be found on food packaging.
 Here are a few examples:

 - Gluten-free: This information can be very useful for people who have celiac disease.
 However, there is no indication or recommendation that says you should limit your gluten intake if you have not been diagnosed with that disease.
-In addition, gluten-free products generally have a higher carb count, or contain more rapid-acting sugars than equivalent products with gluten.
-A little less than 10% of people with diabetes will also develop celiac disease.
+Moreover, gluten-free products generally contain less fiber, so their carbohydrates are absorbed more quickly than their gluten-free equivalents.

 - Organic: The word “organic” means that the food item was produced without using pesticides, antibiotics or hormones.
 However, this does not change its nutritional value.
-An organic cookie could very well have the same amount of carbs, and sometimes even more, than a non-organic cookie.
+An organic cookie could very well have the same amount of carbs than a non-organic cookie.

 - Natural: The term “natural” is very vague and not formally regulated by Health Canada.
 It means that, at some point in the food’s manufacturing process, one or several natural ingredients were used.
 Almost any food could be considered natural, and this is definitely not a guarantee of good nutritional value.

 - Low in sodium and/or fat: This information is very useful if your healthcare team has recommended that you reduce your salt or fat intake.
-However, when comparing a regular product with the low-sodium or low-fat version, you might find that the low-sodium/low-fat product has a HIGHER carb content.
-That’s why it’s important to check food labels carefully.
+However, this does not affect the amount of carbohydrates contained in either product.
+So be sure to check the nutrition label.

 If you feel overwhelmed by all this information and are having a hard time adapting your diet to T1D, please don’t hesitate to talk to a nutritionist or dietician.